tomsWebConsulting/twcsl/Page/Store/Store Page Image Aspect Ratio Change/README.md

 ## Install

-* Add code from file **[store page image aspect ratio change options.html][5]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store page image aspect ratio change options.html][5]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
   Refer to [Per-page code injection][6] for details.
 Read the code for any instructions within.

-* Add code from file **[store page image aspect ratio change.html][7]** to Store Settings > Advanced > Page Header Code Injection for the store page after the previous options code.
+* Add code from file **[store page image aspect ratio change.html][7]** to Store Settings > Advanced > Page Header Code Injection for the Store Page after the previous options code.
 Refer to [Per-page code injection][6] for details.

 ## Make a Donation